FilouPlains/KAGGLE_OPENVACCINE_MRNA/src/RNABERT/README.md

 ## 3. Earn embeddings

-To obtain the embedding vector for the RNA sequence, run
+To obtain the embedding vector for the RNA sequence, give a RNA in a fasta and run

 ```
 python MLM_SFP.py